 Erub Erwer Meta Art Centre

 Meg Agoragor Ailan Pos is a trilogy of ceramic sculptures which are permanently exhibited in the Gab Titui Cultural Centre garden.

 The title Meg Agoragor Ailan Pos, is the story of the three ceramic posts representing the connection of Erub people to the sea.
 Meg Agoragor Ailan Pos (Meriam Mir, traditional Eastern Island language) is about the never ending tidal work of the sea moving sand, driftwood and shells, to and fro, shaping the shore and sand bars in its own natural way.

-Erub Artists involved in making the Meg Agoragor Ailan Pos: Ella Savage, Racy Pitt, Florence Gutchen, Robert Mye and Jimmy Thaiday.
+Erub artists involved in making the Meg Agoragor Ailan Pos include Ella Savage, Racy Pitt, Florence Gutchen, Robert Mye and Jimmy Thaiday.